 Here you will find contact information for past Fulbright scholars;

 Search the Lattes database for potential research partners or advisors.
 Lattes is a database that includes over one million CVs of Brazilian researchers in the areas of Science and Technology.
-Because there is a vast amount of information within Lattes, be sure to be specific and selective about your criteria; otherwise, you may be overwhelmed with all the possibilities.
-(Most CVs posted in Lattes are in Portuguese, so this is also a good way to sharpen your Portuguese skills!);
+There is a vast amount of information within Lattes, so be sure to have specific search criteria; otherwise, you may feel overwhelmed.
+(Most CVs posted on Lattes are in Portuguese, so this is also a good way to sharpen your language skills!);

 Explore the 2,900+ graduate programs listed on the Brazilian Federal Agency for Support and Evaluation of Graduate Education (CAPES) website;